radicle-dev/radicle.xyz/_guides/user.md

   community, where patches are often sent to mailing lists for review before being applied to the main repository. </p>
   <p>Radicle takes some ideas from this email based workflow but tries to
-  offer a much more modern, secure and user-friendly experience than that of email. </p>
+  offer a much more modern, secure, and user-friendly experience than that of email. </p>
 </aside>